 The project was timed to occur while the city is working on Hickory Street from Avenue C to Avenue B so that there would be no extra delay to pedestrians and vehicle traffic.
 The city’s project includes replacement of damaged concrete, removing old asphalt from Hickory Street and installing new asphalt.
-The city project is expected to last until Jan.
-2, weather permitting.
+The city project is expected to be completed in spring 2019.

 The new UNT entryway is on a similar timeline.
 During this time, there will be gas powered machines and trucks in use.
 There may be some noise during concrete removal.
 The area will be closed off with construction fencing.
 The project cost is $85,106.